Four Corners Monument: Monument

 The monument is maintained as a tourist attraction by the Navajo Nation Parks and Recreation Department, Four Corners Monument Navajo Tribal Park.
 It is an example of a political boundary that is a tourist destination in its own right.
 The monument consists of a granite disk embedded with a smaller bronze disk around the point, surrounded by smaller, appropriately located state seals and flags representing both the states and tribal nations of the area.
 Circling the point, starting from Colorado, the disk reads with two words in each state "Here meet in freedom under God four states".
 Around the monument, local Navajo and Ute artisans sell souvenirs and food.
 An admission fee is required to view and photograph the monument.
 The monument is a popular tourist attraction despite its remote and isolated location.
-As early as 1908, people traveled long distances to take pictures of family and friends at the monument in Twister-like poses, sitting on the disk, in a circle of friends or family around the disk, or for couples to kiss directly over the disk.
+People travel long distances to take pictures of family and friends at the monument in Twister-like poses, sitting on the disk, in a circle of friends or family around the disk, or for couples to kiss directly over the disk.

 Location

-The monument is located on the Colorado Plateau west of U.S. Highway 160, approximately 40 mi southwest of Cortez, Colorado.
+The monument is located on the Colorado Plateau west of U.S. Highway 160, on State Road 597, approximately 40 mi southwest of Cortez, Colorado.
 In addition to the four states, two semi-autonomous American Indian tribal governments have boundaries at the monument, the Navajo Nation and the Ute Mountain Ute Tribe Reservation, with the Ute Mountain tribal boundaries coinciding with Colorado's boundaries at the monument.